padietl/proglang/README.md

 # proglang Designer Programming Language

-/*Author: John Hossler*/
+Author: John Hossler

-****************NOTE***************
+**NOTE**
-Every file assumes that you run the compile program from the root of this projects directory.
+Every file assumes that you run the compile program from the root of this project's directory.
-DO NOT cd into any of the subdirectories and try and run scripts in there.
-Simply run compile from the root* directory and specify where the file is RELATIVE to the root* directory.
+***DO NOT*** cd into any of the subdirectories and try and run scripts in there.
+Simply run compile from the root\* directory and specify where the file is RELATIVE to the root\* directory.

-* Any reference to the root directory means the directory where the makefile is, i.e. the main directory of this project.
+\* Any reference to the root directory means the directory where the makefile is, i.e. the main directory of this project.

-# Contents
-## Syntax - here I explain the general syntax of my language
-----STATEMENTS
-----INITIALIZING VARIABLES
-----FUNCTIONS
-----OPERATORS
-----OBJECTS
-----ARRAYS
-## Running a program - this describes how to compile and run my code
-    on your own test scripts
-## One bit adder - this is instructions on how to edit the one bit
-    adder program to get different results

-### Text

 ## Syntax
 To make things simpler, I will generalize some things.
-When I say statements, I mean that it is a series of individual statements.
+When I say statements, I a series of individual statements.
 I will go over statements soon.
 When you see "... statements ...", that refers the series of statements that make up a statement list.

-When I use the *optional* keyword, that means that what is after, up until the matching */optional* keyword, is entirely optional and does not need to be included to parse correctly.
+When I use the **optional** keyword, that means that what is after, up until the matching **/optional** keyword is entirely optional and does not need to be included to parse correctly.

 The "\" preceding a line means that line is roughly my code, with